AndreFilip/CrudWebApplicationExample/README.md

 -This is the backend implementation of Public Soft Coding Project and was written in Spring Framework.

--download the project, extract the files and import it into an IDE (Eclipse or Spring Tool Suite preferably) as an existing Maven project
+-Download the project, extract the files and import it into an IDE (Eclipse or Spring Tool Suite preferably) as an existing Maven project

--run it as a Spring Boot Application
+-Run it as a Spring Boot Application

--the project uses H2 embedded database which can be accessed in http://localhost:8080/h2-console url (after correct running of the application).
+-The project uses H2 embedded database which can be accessed in http://localhost:8080/h2-console url (after correct running of the application).
 The login should be like above:

 Login